How to Research Car Insurance Company Reputation and Reviews

 How is AM Best different from J.D.
 Power ratings?

 AM Best measures financial strength — essentially, whether an insurer has the money to pay your claims and will remain solvent over time.
 J.D.
 Power, on the other hand, measures customer satisfaction — how happy policyholders are with service, communication, pricing, and claims handling.
 A company can have a top AM Best rating but poor J.D.
 Power scores (solid finances, lousy service) or vice versa.
-Ideally, you want a company that scores well on both dimensions.
-Learn more by reviewing the best auto insurance companies for 2026.
+Ideally, you want a company that scores well on both dimensions — see the best car insurance companies of 2026 for a side-by-side breakdown.

 How do I verify if a car insurance company is licensed in my state?